NomicFoundation/hardhat/docs/guides/typescript.md

 One of the advantages of using TypeScript, is that you can have a type-safe configuration, and avoid typos and other common errors.

-To do that, you have to write your config in this way:
+To do that, you can write your `hardhat.config.ts` like this:

 ```ts
 import { HardhatUserConfig } from "hardhat/config";